Æon Flux (film): Plot

-Una was one of Trevor's most successful experiments; part of a group of clones that proved to be fertile, with Una having been pregnant when she was killed.
+Una was one of Trevor's most successful experiments: part of a group of clones that proved to be fertile, Una having been pregnant when she was killed.
 However, in order to keep the dynasty of Goodchild clones in power, Trevor's brother, Oren, had Una killed along with the other members of the fertile experimental group.
 He ordered all of Trevor's research to be destroyed.
 In a confrontation with Trevor and Æon, Oren reveals that nature has corrected the infertility problem and that some women are becoming pregnant without intervention by scientists.
 Oren has had them all killed to maintain the Goodchild reign. Æon then goes against both Oren and her former allies, who want to kill Trevor and also kill her for not killing Trevor.

 Æon convinces the other Monicans tracking her, including her friend Sithandra, to ignore the Handler and to help her kill Oren and his men. Æon goes to destroy the Relical, the dirigible that stores the DNA for cloning.
 There she meets Keeper, the old man who monitors everything.
 She discovers that he preserved Katherine's DNA for years, although an earlier Oren clone had ordered it to be destroyed so "Katherine" could not influence any Trevors.
 The dirigible crashes into the city wall, breaking it down to reveal the surrounding land for the first time in centuries.

 Production

-The screenplay was written by Phil Hay and Matt Manfredi based on the animated TV series by Peter Chung.
+The screenplay was written by Phil Hay and Matt Manfredi based on the animated television series by Peter Chung.
 In the early stages of production, actress Michelle Rodriguez was considered for the part of Æon.
 She had previously worked with Kusama in Girlfight.
 Kusama had originally suggested filming in Brasília, the capital of Brazil, because the 20th-century modern architecture of that city fit with her vision of Bregna.
 The producers rejected the idea because Brasília lacked the infrastructure and technical expertise to support a major film production.
 After several cities were scouted, Berlin and Potsdam in Germany were chosen for filming.
 Berlin had several locations that fit into the organic yet structured world of Æon Flux.
 The crew gained permission to film in several locations that had never allowed such access before, including the Treptow Crematorium, the Adlershof Trudelturm and Windkanal wind tunnel facility, and the Haus der Kulturen der Welt ("House of the World's Cultures").
 Additional locations included Sanssouci Park, the Bauhaus Archive and a dissection theatre built in 1790 to train veterinarians, part of the Berlin animal shelter.
 It was used as the Handler space.
 Filming was temporarily suspended for a month during September 2004 while Theron recovered from a neck injury she sustained during stunt-work on the tenth day of shooting.
 She was hospitalized in Berlin for five days and required about six weeks of physiotherapy to recover.

 Kusama says that after she finished the film, the studio took it away from her and heavily re-edited it, changing storylines and characters, believing that her version was too much of an art film.